bharatprakashparakh/Kaiburr-Task4/README.md

   ![](https://github.com/bharatprakashparakh/Kaiburr-Task4/blob/master/Images/5.View%20By%20Id%20Result.PNG)

  * **Returns an error as response if platform with given id is not present in list.**

-  The Id which is not present in the database is being provided.The Error will be shown as "Requested Resource Not Found" using  c customised error.html page.
+  The Id which is not present in the database is being provided.The Error will be shown as "Requested Resource Not Found" using   customised error.html page.

   Input